ZelenyMartin/uvod-do-linuxu/prikazova-radka/manualove-stranky/lesson.md

        ls [OPTION]...
 [FILE]...

 DESCRIPTION
        List  information about the FILEs (the current directory by default).
 Sort entries  alphabetically  if  none  of -cftuvSUX nor --sort is specified.

        Mandatory  arguments  to  long options are mandatory for short options too.

        -a, --all
               do not ignore entries starting with .

        -A, --almost-all
-              do not list implied . and ..
  Manual page ls(1) line 1 (press h for help or q to quit)
 ```

 Nejdůležitější je poslední řádek, který nám říká, že zobrazení manuálu ukončíme klávesou _q_.
 Pro pohyb dolů ve stránce můžeme použít šipku dolů.